aryaminus/RN-firechat/README.md

 Follow Code.txt and Working.png

 **Major Properties:**
- - Use the template of RN-login-register-screen
+ - Use the template of SignInUp branch
  - Usage of invertase firebase instead of original firebase package as it is built for web but therefore Firebase will run on the native thread for invertase
- - Setup up new firebase project and Add app for your OS and put google-services.json in /android/app
- - Put up auth with signin for login and auth with createUser for register
- - Using onAuthChange navigate to Boiler
- - For autologin, use onauth and if user is found navigate to boiler else go to Login.js
+ - InputField to enter username if the user wants to be anynomous to the system and then navigate to GloChat.js
+ - Setup Backend.js to make database as 'messages' with loading of previos mesages from server and gifted chat to show to the user for message input

 ![Working demo]()